-The form, fields, and the save button in this Screen were created by dragging an Entity to a Form.
+You can create the form, fields, and the save button, as in this Screen, by dragging an Entity to a Form.

 Step by step example

-The initial logic for validation is created automatically and can speed up your work significantly.
-Here is a step by step example in which we show an error to the users if they don't enter valid data.
-In our example, we have a Screen where users can reorder an item, after entering the following information:
+Service Studio creates the initial logic for validation automatically, which can speed up your work significantly.
+Here is a step by step example of creating validation logic.
+There is a Screen in the app, where users can reorder an item after entering the following information:

 - Name — string, optional

 Here are the steps to create the UI and basic logic.